Home » Algebra » Derivation of Annuity Formulas

 \end{aligned}

 The third line of above equations has the infinite sum multiplied by (1+r), which cancels the denominator of the first term.
-Afterwards, the infinite series still contains powers of 1/(1+r) starting from one.
-And clearly it still holds terms until infinity.
+Afterwards, the infinite series still contains powers of 1/(1+r) starting from one until infinity.
 Therefore:

 (1+r)~PV_{\infty} = C + PV_{\infty}

-Subtracting PV∞ on both sides and dividing by r again arrives at the simple valuation formula for a perpetuity:
+Subtracting PV∞ on both sides and dividing by r yields the same valuation formula for a perpetuity that we arrived at before:

 \begin{align}